Format: DVD (originally released Direct-To-Video)

 and costume department

-But after listening to a sentient bowl of food poisoning’s philosophical shite talk, and it’s hatred towards his girlfriend, things get serious as the monster turns out not to be as friendly as he expected.
+But after listening to not just the philosophical musings of a bowl of salmonella, but also it’s hatred for dickhead’s girlfriend, things get serious, as the monster turns out not to be as friendly as he expected.

 He also has no genitals,